Have you ever wondered what is going through the mind of tour pro?

 I believe the best a fellow can do to forge himself a good golf game is to select those fundamentals that have been common to the greatest number of good players down the years, then apply them assiduously as his talent, opportunity, and desire allow.

-I have written extensively on fundamentals, so I don’t want to spend too much time on this section of the post.
-If you want to learn more about the correct fundamentals of the golf swing, I suggest reading section three of this post, or reading chapters 1 & 2 from Ben Hogan’s Five Fundamentals Book.
+I have written extensively on fundamentals, so I don't want to spend too much time on this section of the post.
+If you want to learn more about the correct fundamentals of the golf swing, I suggest reading my golf swing basics series.

 4. Love golf, but not too much